carlespoles/DSCI6051-student/transfer_learning/Instructions.md

 ## 1. Image preprocessing details.

 Preprocessing means that we extract an image features from the "bottleneck" layer which is the penultimate layer of the Inception network.
-This is achieved by loading the saved Inception model and its variable values into TensorFlow, and run each image through that model, which has been open-sourced by Google).
+This is achieved by loading the saved Inception model and its variable values into TensorFlow, and run each image through that model, which has been open-sourced by Google.

 Each image is processed to produce its feature representation (an *embedding*) which is a k-dimensional vector of floats (in our case, 2,048 dimensions).
 The preprocessing includes converting the image format, resizing images, and running the converted image through a pre-trained model to get the embeddings.